California Passes Bill Banning Legacy Admissions at Private Colleges

 On Aug.
 28, the California State Assembly passed Assembly Bill 1780, which aims to “prohibit an independent institution of higher education … from providing a legacy preference or donor preference in admissions … to an applicant as part of the regular or early action admissions process.”

 The State Senate voted 26-5 to approve the bill.
-It was then sent back to the Assembly for a concurring vote before moving to Gov. Gavin Newsom's desk for consideration.
-He has until Sept.
-30 to sign or veto the bill.
+It was then sent back to the Assembly for a concurring vote before moving to Gov. Gavin Newsom’s desk for consideration.

 In recent years, Illinois, Virginia, Colorado, and Maryland have passed legislation banning legacy preferences.
 Of those states, only Maryland now prohibits legacy preferences at private colleges along with publics.

-As such, California would become the first state to enact a ban squarely targeting private colleges and universities, affecting institutions such as Stanford University, the University of Southern California (USC), and Harvey Mudd College.
-The California Institute of Technology already doesn't favor legacy applicants, and Pomona College and Occidental College have also jettisoned the practice.
+As such, California becomes the first state to enact a ban squarely targeting private colleges and universities, affecting institutions such as Stanford University, the University of Southern California (USC), and Harvey Mudd College.
+The California Institute of Technology already doesn’t favor legacy applicants, and Pomona College and Occidental College have also jettisoned the practice.

 At Stanford, however, 13.6% of the class entering in fall 2023 were either legacies or had family connections to donors.
 In 2022, the corresponding figure for USC was 14.4%.
-The Assembly bill prohibits preferences based on philanthropy as well.
+The bill prohibits preferences based on philanthropy as well.

 “We want to make sure that everyone’s getting in because of their own merit, because of their grades, their test scores, what they provide to that institution, not because of their pocketbooks, of their parents or their family members,” Assemblymember Philip Ting, the bill’s author, said during a legislative session.

-Institutions failing to comply with the law would be listed on the state's Department of Justice website.
-That's it.
+Institutions failing to comply with the law will be listed on the state’s Department of Justice website.
+That’s it.
 Previous iterations of the bill included financial penalties, in some cases upwards of several million dollars, for colleges that continued favoring legacy applicants.

 The legislation references last summer’s landmark U.S. Supreme Court decision banning race-conscious admissions, noting that legacy admissions have since come under intense scrutiny.
 Now that colleges can no longer consider race as a “plus” factor in admissions decisions, campus diversity promises to suffer.